 You can also finish your steaks with a homemade compound butter or a pan sauce made with butter, garlic, and fresh herbs.

 Or since you’re cooking your steaks on the griddle and you have a large cooking surface, then take advantage of that and make a great steak topping at the same time.
-These steakhouse mushrooms are super flavorful and easy to make while you’re cooking your Blackstone steak:
+These steakhouse mushrooms are one of my favorite sides to serve with a Blackstone steak:

 As you can see there is a lot of information that goes into cooking griddle steaks, and much of it is based on personal preference and how you like your steaks done.
 Here are some other questions that you may be wondering about: